AlexQ6/Mern-project-part-A/README.md

 Liz is an accountant and is mother to 2 children.
 She is a very busy woman but makes time to focus on food and nutrition for herself and family.
 She recently found a local cafe named XYZ online and is interested in their offerings.

-- As a customer I want to be able to
+- As a customer(Liz) I want to be able to
   - contact the business on website so I can easily send some inquiries
   - browse through a menu quickly so I can expeditiously make my decision
   - filter the ordering selections so I can browse items that fit my dietary requirement